 In the early afternoon, head south towards the Ghoha Hills and the Savuti area.
 Enjoy wildlife viewing along the hills and at the surrounding waterholes.

 At Ghoha Hills Savuti Camp, meru tents have been placed on platforms on the hills overlooking Chobe National Park.
 The tents are spacious and include an en-suite.
 The guest area consists of an intimate lounge, bar, and dining area overlooking the Ghoha Hills.

 In the morning, take a slow drive along the southern bank of the Chobe River.
 In the afternoon, opt to take a sunset river cruise or photography river safari for wildlife viewing.

 Keep an eye out for Chobe bushbuck and puku antelope, which are found only in this part of Botswana.
 The Chobe River is home to the world's largest elephant herds; buffalo, hippos, and lions can also be seen here.

 Opt into the photo wildlife safari on the Chobe River at sunset; you'll be accompanied by an expert wildlife photographer and guide who will help you get the perfect shot.

-Opt for a wildlife safari drive at sunrise for your last chance to see the Big 5.
 Cross the border back into Zimbabwe for our final evening.
 Opt to enjoy a helicopter ride over the falls, or a cruise on the Zambezi at sunset to ring in the day.

 Depart at any time.